velmurugan-balasubramanian/codelabs-temp/content/data-storage-and-request-method/data-storage-and-request-method.md

 ![Fetch and Save Data](assets/fetch-and-save.gif)

-We can see the notification that the location of the space station is saved in the data storage.
+From the above GIF We can see that a notification is displayed to acknowledge the data is saved successfully in the data storage.

 ## Fetch the Data from Data Storage